‘Time to stop listening to Michael Jackson’

 - What do we not know?

 - We cannot say for certain whether the allegations are true.
 Jackson was never found guilty during his lifetime, as the first case against him settled and he was acquitted in the second.
-He has now been accused of abuse by five men.
-Both Safechuck and Robson say they are still dealing with the trauma left by the alleged abuse.

 - Leaving Neverland is being broadcast in two parts, tomorrow and on Thursday at 9pm on Channel 4.